Making You Whole Again

 Collaborative Law

-Collaborative Law proceedings are governed by North Carolina General Statute §50, Article 4.
-Collaborative Law is a defined process by which parties that are contemplating separation or that are separated and seeking a divorce, attempt to resolve disputes arising from the marital relationship outside of court.
-North Carolina law requires that Collaborative Law agreements be in writing, signed by all parties and their attorneys, and must include specific provisions that require attorneys to withdraw if the Collaborative Law process does not result in settlement of the dispute.
-Our attorneys Donna Ambler Rice and Robin F. Verhoeven are both trained and certified in Collaborative Divorce.
-Our attorneys use their specialized training in Collaborative Law as a background to better serve those seeking to resolve their divorce and separation disputes.
+Collaborative law proceedings are governed by North Carolina General Statute §50, Article 4.
+Collaborative law is a defined process by which parties contemplating separation or who are separated and seeking a divorce attempt to resolve disputes arising from the marital relationship outside of court.
+North Carolina law requires that collaborative law agreements be in writing and signed by all parties and their attorneys.
+It must include specific provisions that require attorneys to withdraw if the collaborative law process does not result in the settlement of the dispute.
+Our attorneys, Donna Ambler Rice and Robin F. Verhoeven, are both trained and certified in collaborative divorce.
+Our attorneys use their specialized training in collaborative law as a background to better serve those seeking to resolve their divorce and separation disputes.
 By blending traditional negotiation with elements of mediation and collaboration, our team helps parties reach win-win solutions.

 Mediation